dbharbin/TrustedFirmware-OpenCI-Users-Guide/README.md

 done
 ```

-I recommend the user to read https://jigarius.com/blog/multiple-git-remote-repositories for understanding two remotes.
+It's recommended that the user read https://jigarius.com/blog/multiple-git-remote-repositories for understanding two remotes.

-Once in this environment, it is recommended the user then checkouts a new dev location and works from that. then copy the <job_name>.yaml file.
-This should be the same for the <scripts> location too.
+Once in this environment, it is recommended the user then checkouts a new dev location and works from that. then copy the \<job_name>.yaml file.
+This should be the same for the \<scripts> location too.
 Once set up it is recommended that the user appends these changes to the job config.

 ```
   - authorization: